KJM5100 – Synthesis of Inorganic Materials

 This course provides an introduction to the synthesis of inorganic and hybrid materials using a variety of techniques, both traditional inorganic methods and the use of organometallic precursors.
-The methods reviewed are: ceramic syntesis, flux growth, combustion methods, hydrothermal method, chemical gas transport, CVD, sol-gel precursor methods, intercalation, mild methods, electrochemical methods.
+The methods reviewed are: ceramic synthesis, use of precursors, flux growth, combustion methods, hydrothermal method, chemical gas transport, CVD, sol-gel precursor methods, intercalation, and mild methods.
 It will be taught how the methods shape the final product, ranging from amorphous materials to large single crystals, and special forms of nanomaterials, porous materials, and thin films.
-This course is suitable for students who have tasks where synthesis of inorganic materials are required.
+This course is suitable for students who have tasks where synthesis of inorganic materials is required.

-• Be familiar with a variety of different methods for synthesizing inorganic materials.
+- are familiar with a variety of different methods for synthesizing inorganic materials

-• Be able to evaluate the synthesis methods against each other and be able to make assessments as to what form the final products will be.
+- are able to evaluate the synthesis methods against each other and also assess what form the final products will be

-• Practical skills with several techniques for synthesis of inorganic materials.
+- have practical skills with several techniques for synthesis of inorganic materials

-• Be able to plan and implement lab setup for synthesis of inorganic materials.
+- are able to plan and implement laboratory setup for the synthesis of inorganic materials

 Recommended previous knowledge

-The course includes 30 hours of lectrures, 15 hours of seminars and 60 hours of mandatory laboratory training.
-An approved laboratory course is a prerequisite to attend the exam.
+The teaching includes 32 hours of lectures, 16 hours of seminars, and 60 hours of a mandatory laboratory course.
+The laboratory course must be approved before you can take the final exam.